NETWAYS/foreman-training/usermanagement/03_permissions.md

 ### Create a role "Selfservice" to allow creation of new hosts and management of own hosts

-Navigate to "Administer > Roles" and press "New role", name it "Selfservice" and save it by clicking "Submit".
+Navigate to "Administer > Roles" and press "Create role", name it "Selfservice" and save it by clicking "Submit".
 Afterwards you can add filters to the role.

 Resource         | Permissions                                                       | Unlimited | Search